MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 To respect a request from @Tomas regarding oversharing, I will be updating this guide retrospectively.
 Once a round concludes, I will add my specific research and observations.
 Each round will be organized into its own dedicated folder.

 ## meet-up for UKers
-For anyone interested in meeting other participants for a chat, maybe for showing off how well they did, for sharing ideas or anything like that.
+For anyone interested in grabbing a drink and chatting with fellow participants—whether you want to celebrate your Phase 1 wins, swap strategies, or just network—you are more than welcome to join us.

-You are all very welcome to meet me and others at the railway tavern outside of IMC's UK offices, near Liverpool Street train station in London.
+- Location: [The Railway Tavern](https://www.greeneking.co.uk/pubs/greater-london/railway) (right outside IMC’s London office, near Liverpool Street Station).

-I will be there on friday 24th of april from 5PM till 8PM unless we get some fun going.
+- When: Friday, April 24th, from 5:00 PM to 8:00 PM (or later, if the vibes are good).

 ## Phase 2.

-Phase 1 has now ended and everyone who managed to score above 200K has passed onto the second phase.
-We do not know too much about it at this point.
-But we can prepare for the next phase, like how we did for the first phase.
+Phase 1 has officially wrapped.
+Huge congratulations to everyone who cleared the 200k threshold and moved on!

-By studying the previous years.
+Information on the next stage is still a bit sparse, but the best way to stay ahead is to prepare the same way we did for the first round: by analyzing historical data and studying challenges from previous years.
+Let’s get to work.

 ## Updates

-I have updated the following two folders on the rounds so far.
+I’ve updated the following folders with insights and code from the competition so far:

-- [Round 1](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201), with notes on what I did and how I f-cked up my own submission
+- [Round 1](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201): Includes notes on my strategy and a "post-mortem" on how I managed to sabotage my own submission.
-- [Round 2](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201), with notes on the current round and how I intend on improving my submission.
+- [Round 2](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201): Notes on the current round and my roadmap for optimization.
+(Note: Double-check your link here, as your original draft pointed to the Round 1 folder!)

 ## Quick steps if you're new or feeling lost